Arithmetic geometry of toric varieties. Metrics, measures and heights: Local heights of toric varieties

-Let $\ov L$ be a toric line bundle generated by global sections, equipped with an semipositive{} toric metric.
-Recall that there is no natural structure of toric line bundle in the inverse image $\varphi^{\ast}L$.
-Therefore we have to choose a toric section $s$ of $L$.
-Let $\ov L_{1}$ denote the line bundle $\varphi ^{\ast}L$ with the metric induced by $\|\cdot\|$ and the toric structure induced by the section $s$.
+Let $\ov L$ be a toric line bundle equipped with a semipositive{} toric metric.
+As explained in Remark \ref{rem:19}, there is no natural structure of toric line bundle on the inverse image $\varphi^{\ast}L$.
+To obtain one, we choose a toric section~$s$ of $L$ and we denote by $\ov L_{1}$ the line bundle $\varphi ^{\ast}L$ with the metric induced by $\|\cdot\|$ and the toric structure induced by the chosen section $s$.
 We denote by $\Psi $ the support function associated to $(L,s)$.

 \begin{prop} With the previous hypothesis and notations, the equality

 holds.
 Moreover